Realize Emergent Gravity to Generic Situations: The Emergence of Inertial Force

 Or the process is equivalent to the fixed observer Bob, who will see the temperature fixed, but frequency changed when Alice moving with the "box" \bea T_B &\equiv &T(\lambda_0)\\ \omega_B &=&\frac{\omega_A}{V(\lambda_0) }V(\lambda) \eea The derivation is with respect to the frequency $\omega$ \bea \frac{d}{d\lambda}=\frac{d\omega}{d\lambda}\d_\omega \eea For Alice and Bob, the distribution varies in the same way during the process, since the distribution factor varies as \bea e^{-\frac{\omega N}{T}}\rightarrow e^{-\frac{\omega_0 NV(\lambda )}{T_0}} \eea for both observer, with $N$ is the particle number of this frequency mode.
 This agrees with the statement that state for any time-slice in the same Cauchy slice is the same.

-However, Alice forgets to include the redshift factor in the energy, if she insisting on using the local Hamiltonian to measure energy \bea H_A= H|_{\lambda=\lambda_A} \eea as if Alice think she is in flat spacetime (to use her measurement of frequency for energy $E=\omega$).
+However, Alice forgets to include the redshift factor to measure global energy, if she insisting on using the local Hamiltonian to measure energy \bea H_A= H|_{\lambda=\lambda_A} \eea as if Alice think she is in flat spacetime (to use her measurement of frequency for energy $E=\omega$).
 In Alice's eyes, objects following geodesic will get gravitational redshift, while the frequency of the "box" keeps the same.